nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 To deliver a Spring Boot Microservice will provide the user with a comprehensive Kanban Board To run in the cloud

+**Two variations of this project are planned**
+  * Traditional Kanban Board
+  * Kanban board for Agile Scrum Methodology

-This project is an improvement of the Architect Nico Michael's GroovyGrails project It is a new project and its being built one week at a time
+This project is an improvement of the Architect Nico Michael's Groovy-Grails project It is a new project and its being built one week at a time
-When this project is ready it will be delivered as a selt starting Java Archive (JAR) file to deploy on a webserver on the cloud.
+When this project is ready it will be delivered as a self starting Java Archive (JAR) file to deploy on a webserver on the cloud.
 It is hoped to also deliver this as a Docker Project

 We are not ready to accept developers to join this team yet, as we are still building the Master Branch.

+## Free Open Source FOS with the License based on GPL Version 3
+This project is Free Open Source code FOS
+It is provided free of charge and subjects to the terms and license of this project

 ## Latest News

 Date : 29th August 2020
-Anouncement: As of today we shipping the project as a WAR file :**spring-boot-kanban-board.war** as well as a JAR file: :**spring-boot-kanban-board.jar**
+Announcement: As of today we shipping the project as a WAR file :**spring-boot-kanban-board.war** as well as a JAR file: :**spring-boot-kanban-board.jar**

 Our project is promoted to release version : **1.0.2-SNAPSHOT**

 Date : 15th June 2020
-Anouncement: As of today we have promoted our project to release version : **1.0.1-SNAPSHOT** The software is now available as a self-contained JAR file:**spring-boot-kanban-board.jar**
+Announcement: As of today we have promoted our project to release version : **1.0.1-SNAPSHOT** The software is now available as a self-contained JAR file:**spring-boot-kanban-board.jar**

-## Free Open Source FOS
-This project is Free Open Source code FOS
-It is provided free of chanrge and subjects to the terms of this project

-## Legal Terms and conditions for use of this project
-See seperate document terms_and_conditions.md

-## User Agreememt
-By using this project you agree to the acceptance of the legal terms and conditions of this project.

 ## Database Support